Cambridge-based Moderna’s virus vaccine shows overwhelming success in U.S. tests

 The National Institutes of Health helped create the vaccine Moderna is manufacturing, and NIH’s director, Dr. Francis Collins, said the exciting news from two companies “gives us a lot of confidence that we’re on the path towards having effective vaccines.”

-But “we’re also at this really dark time,” he warned, saying people can’t let down their guard during the months it will take for doses of any vaccines cleared by the Food and Drug Administration to start reaching a large share of the population.
+But “we’re also at this really dark time,” he warned, saying people can’t let down their guard during the months it will take for doses of any vaccines cleared by the FDA to start reaching a large share of the population.

-Scientists not involved with the testing were encouraged by the early findings but cautioned that the FDA still must scrutinize the safety data and decide whether to allow vaccinations outside of a research study.

-“We’re not to the finish line yet,” said Dr. James Cutrell, an infectious disease expert at UT Southwestern Medical Center in Dallas.
-“If there’s an impression or perception that there’s just a rubber stamp, or due diligence wasn’t done to look at the data, that could weaken public confidence.”

-States are gearing up for what is expected to be the biggest vaccination campaign in U.S. history.
-First the shots have to arrive where they’re needed, and Pfizer’s must be kept at ultra-cold temperatures — around minus 94 degrees Fahrenheit.
-Moderna’s vaccine also starts off frozen, but the company said Monday it can be thawed and kept in a regular refrigerator for 30 days, easing that concern.

-Another important message: Additional vaccines that work in different ways are still in testing — and despite the promising news about Moderna’s and Pfizer’s shots, more volunteers are needed for those studies.

 Moderna’s vaccine is being studied in 30,000 volunteers who received either the real thing or a dummy shot.
-On Sunday, an independent monitoring board examined 95 infections that were recorded after volunteers’ second shot — and only five of the illnesses occurred among people given the real vaccine.
+On Sunday, an independent monitoring board examined 95 infections that were recorded after volunteers’ second shot.
+Only five of the illnesses were in people given the vaccine.

+Earlier this year, Fauci said he would be happy with a COVID-19 vaccine that was 60% effective.

 The study is continuing, and Moderna acknowledged the protection rate might change as more COVID-19 infections are detected.
 Also, it’s too soon to know how long protection lasts.
 Both cautions apply to Pfizer’s vaccine as well.